 Thank you to those who attended the webinar, we hope you enjoyed it.

-The webinar recording is below:
+The recording is available to view below:

 You can access the strategy using the link below:

 Sally Thomas is Chief Executive at the Scottish Federation of Housing Associations (SFHA), the national representative body for Scotland’s housing associations and co-operatives.Read More

 She has worked for several housing associations in London and the North East of England, most recently as Head of Community Investment at North Star Housing Group.
 Previously, she worked for the Homes and Communities Agency (HCA), on regeneration at an urban development corporation, as director of a consultancy specialising in community-based development and leading on social purpose and wider role at the Housing Associations Charitable Trust (HACT).